A l b u m s

 Bard and Ceilidh (2019)

 Coming up with tunes has been one of Mary's favorite pastimes, since the time she was five years old.
 In more recent years, 'messing about with notes' has grown from being merely an outlet for creative play to also reflecting her values and artistic voice.
 Mary's goal as a tune writer is to help listeners acknowledge and celebrate beauty in every day things.

-Bard and Ceilidh features special guest artists Laura Hairgrove Randall on renaissance flute, Robert Nicholson on cello, and Laudon Schuett on lute.
+Bard and Ceilidh features special guest artists Robert Nicholson on cello and Laudon Schuett on lute.
 In addition to hammered dulcimer and fiddle, Mary plays on the newest addition to her instrument family: the hurdy gurdy.

 In the United States, not everyone is familiar with the word, 'ceilidh.'
 It is a Scottish term, which essentially refers to a social gathering and most often is associated with music making, dancing, and singing.
 Whereas Songs of Day and Night only featured songs, Bard and Ceilidh includes instrumentals, reminiscent of the Scottish ceilidhs Mary used to attend while living in Scotland.
+The songs feature original music written to classic poetry, including Henry Wadsworth Longfellow's 'Excersior,' and Robert Frost's 'Stopping by Woods on a Snowy Evening.'
+Other songs include Rudyard Kipling's 'Mother O' Mine,' and Alfred Lord Tennyson's 'Sweet and Low.'
 Released November 24th, 2019 the album is now available for purchase (as well as individual tracks) on amazon.com and cdbaby.com.